osawa-naotaka/unisearch/example/next/01.basic/README.md

 ### Implementation Details

+#### Core Components

-- The search index is created by passing the keyword array to `createIndex`.
+- The search index is created by passing the keyword array to `createIndex`
-- Since index creation only needs to happen once per component lifecycle, it is executed inside a `useEffect` hook with an empty dependency array (`[]`).
+- Index creation occurs once per component lifecycle through a `useEffect` hook with an empty dependency array (`[]`)
-- The search index does not trigger re-renders, so it is stored in a `useRef` variable.
+- The search index is stored in a useRef variable to prevent triggering re-renders
-- The search query is input via a text field (`input:text`), and searches are executed on each `onChange` event.
+- Search queries are handled via a text field (`input:text`), with searches executing on each onChange event
-- As the `search` function is asynchronous, the event handler is also an `async` function.
+- The `search` function operates asynchronously, requiring an async event handler
-- Search results are displayed using the `id` field from the `SearchResult` type, which corresponds to the index of the keyword in the original `target` array.
+- Search results utilize the `id` field from the `SearchResult` type to reference the original `target` array index

-### Additional Notes
+#### Technical Considerations

-- The component is marked with `"use client"` to enable React hooks and client-side functionality.
+- The `"use client"` directive enables React hooks and client-side functionality
-- Search results are sorted by relevance score.
+- Search results are automatically sorted by relevance score
-- Error handling is implemented for both index creation and search operations.
+- Error handling is implemented for both index creation and search operations